- February 16, 1979

 In the following years, Rossi remained regular entrant at Monza Rally Show.
 In 2009, he was second behind Rinaldo Capello.
 In 2011, driving a new Ford Fiesta RS WRC, he finished second behind Sebastien Loeb.
 In 2012, Rossi finally scored his third victory at Monza Rally Show, driving the #46 Ford Fiesta and beating Rinaldo Capello by just 2.8 seconds.

 Rossi was second for two years in a row, losing to Dani Sordo in 2013 and to Robert Kubica in 2014.
 His fourth win came in 2015 in the VR46 Monster Rally Team Ford Fiesta RS WRC.
 He beat WRC star Thierry Neuville.
 Two more wins at Monza Rally Show followed in 2016 and 2017 after close fights against WRC regulars Dani Sordo and Andreas Mikkelsen.
+The seventh victory came in 2018 in a Ford Fiesta WRC.

 Outside rallying, Rossi had one more opportunity to test Ferrari F1 car in January 2010 but he also raced with Ferrari in three races in 2009 and 2012.
 In November 2009, he was driving the #46 Ferrari F430 Scuderia GT3 at Vallelunga 6 Hours, finishing in the 11th place together with Alessio Salucci and Andrea Ceccato.